EdwardIzraitel/kijiji_clone/README.md

 ## kijiji_clone

 To run this app locally please run: docker compose up --build
-Note that .env file is not included so running locally will not allow for queries
+Note that .env file is not included, follow .env.example in /back-end for format
 Head to http://ec2-3-96-193-149.ca-central-1.compute.amazonaws.com/ to use.

 Test account: